-Feature Subsidence Performance Measures Subsidence Performance Indicators Public safety Negligible additional risk.
-This performance measure will be considered to be triggered if subsidence monitoring identifies a mining induced hazard to the public that cannot be controlled or managed.
+Feature Subsidence Performance Measures Subsidence Performance Indicators identifies a mining induced hazard to the public that cannot be controlled or managed.

 For the purpose of this management plan, 'negligible' is defined as being 'so small and insignificant as to not be worth considering'.
 A negligible impact is viewed with regards to a long term context, causing little or no impact.
 If a short term impact causes a greater than negligible impact, the impact can still be considered negligible if the impacts are of a limited duration and are considered negligible when considered over the long term.